Under the Influence of Music Business Mentors

 We artists did not choose to study finance, accounting or business, so more than likely we will have to forge this new career path ourselves.
 Where were the courses in Entrepreneurship in the Arts when we were being educated the first time?
 Even in the height of my career, I continue to seek out mentors to discern some sage advice which might be applicable to my own psychology, circumstances and talent; all things which are in constant flux.

 Other careers may have offered stability with dutiful profits and financial security.
 We didn’t choose that, did we?
 So, seek out music mentors, accounting and investment mentors and business mentors; seek out those who have walked a mile in the shoes you want to wear but haven’t even picked-out yet.
 Regardless the size of a mentor’s career, most successful people are surprisingly willing to help other aspiring individuals.
 Understand that their advice is not necessarily to be followed, but it is there to be integrated within your own circumstances.
 I’m still learning.
 I hope you will too.
-Whether the graduation robe was relevant or not, you will still have to find the success you desire… yourself.
+Whether the graduation robe was relevant or not, you will still have to create the success you desire… yourself.

 All Content of Gary Powell’s Site is Licensed Under a